Economy of Afghanistan: Fishing

 Afghanistan is landlocked with its citizens having no direct access to an ocean.
-The country has a number of reservoirs, lakes, ponds, rivers and streams, which make it a suitable climate for fish farming.
+The country has many lakes, ponds, reservoirs, rivers, springs, streams, etc., which make it a suitable climate for fish farming.
 Historically, fish constituted a smaller part of the Afghan diet because of the unavailability of modern fish farms.
 Fishing only took place in the lakes and rivers, particularly in the Amu, Helmand and Kabul rivers.
 Consumption of fish has increased sharply due to the establishment of many fish farms.
 There are over 2,600 of them in the country.
 The largest ones are at the national reservoirs, which supply fish eggs to smaller fish farms.